 Regional Road Routes

 - The Great Waterway Itineraries – The Great Waterway has 11 cycling itineraries and routes, available on-line and on printed map.
 These itineraries provide cyclists of all abilities with detailed information on routing, overnight accommodations, attractions and food services along the way.
-Routes include 10 new routes for each sub-region and one 730km cross-regional route.
+Routes include 10 routes for each sub-region and one 730km cross-regional route.

 Road Routes near Lake Ontario and St. Lawrence River